-Everyone wants their home fresh and clean and free of germs so they can live in the healthiest environment possible.
+Everyone wants their home fresh and clean, so they can live in the healthiest environment possible.
 Many people go overboard in terms of using strong commercial chemicals and cleaners in an effort to create a fresh-smelling atmosphere.
 And, you can instantly smell the chemicals in these types of cleaners the second you open the bottle.
 In fact, the label warns you to avoid any contact with eyes and skin, don't breathe the fumes, and to wear rubber gloves.
 What does this say about the ingredients?

 Avoid cleaning products that contain toxic ingredients

 It's more important than ever to implement green lifestyle methods into your home.
 Chemicals like Triclosan are often found in both hygiene and cleaning products and have been discovered as the culprit behind many incidences of asthma.
 It's no surprise that certain products are initially introduced as safe and then later recalled as harmful.
 Adding some of these dangerous chemicals into the place where you eat and live could in fact have disastrous results.